RAM-W600: A Multi-Task Wrist Dataset and Benchmark for Rheumatoid Arthritis: Overview of Dataset

 \subsection{Image and Annotation}

-The dataset consisted of 621 hand posteroanterior projection (PA) radiographs from 154 patients with RA and 73 patients without RA.
-The images were obtained from three different institutions: Hokkaido Medical Center for Rheumatic Diseases (HMCRD) (Sapporo, Japan), Sapporo City General Hospital (SCGH) (Sapporo, Japan), Hokkaido University (HU) (Sapporo, Japan), and Digital Hand Atlas (DHA) from the University of Southern California (CA, US)~\cite{cao2000digital}.
+The dataset consisted of 1048 hand posteroanterior projection (PA) radiographs from 207 patients with RA and 181 patients without RA.
+The images were obtained from six different institutions: Hokkaido Medical Center for Rheumatic Diseases (HMCRD) (Sapporo, Japan), Sapporo City General Hospital (SCGH) (Sapporo, Japan), Hokkaido University (HU) (Sapporo, Japan), Digital Hand Atlas (DHA) from the University of Southern California (CA, US)~\cite{cao2000digital}, Bone Tumor X-ray Radiograh Dataset (BTXRD) from Monash University (Melbourne, Australia)~\cite{yao2025radiograph}, and FracAtlas (FA) from Islamic University of Technology (Gazipur, Bangladesh)~\cite{abedeen2023fracatlas}.
 Each institution has its own CR systems, and the dataset is managed using the digital imaging and communications in medicine (DICOM) standard, with the detailed information of imaging parameters referred to Table~\ref{tab:madical_info_AP}.